Energic motoculteur 407.

 Total length.
 1.82m (6ft).

 Fuel tank.
-Capacity of 9 litres.
+The capacity of 9 litres.
 Efficient silencers and air cleaners are fitted, and a belt pulley forms part of the engine/moteur fly-wheel.
-With a average consumption of 1.5 litres per hour.
+With an average consumption of 1.5 litres per hour.

 P.T.O./Prise de force; Front, side and rear.

-The 2 stroke 7cv Patissier engines/moteur 7cv remained in production for a long period eventually being available in the 207, 217 and 227 ranges up of 1950/2.
+The 2 stroke 7cv Patissier engines/moteur 7cv remained in production for a long period eventually being available in the 207, 217 and 227 ranges of the 1950s.

 Read more about Energic Wheel clutch pins here.